 There are many complex issues around the production of palm oil.
-The zoo doesn’t believe in a complete boycott of the product as, if we were to force companies to stop using palm oil altogether, they would turn to an alternative vegetable oil to meet the global demand.
+The zoo doesn’t believe in a complete boycott of the product as, if we were to force companies to stop using palm oil altogether, they would turn to alternative vegetable oil to meet the global demand.
 It would merely be shifting the problem elsewhere and, because other oil crops – such as coconuts, olives, sunflowers and maize – are less productive per square kilometre, even more land would need to be converted to agricultural land.
-That means even more habitat lost and an even bigger catastrophe for wildlife around the world.
-What we really need to do is demand urgent change of the palm oil industry.
+That means even more habitat loss and an even bigger catastrophe for wildlife around the world.
+What we really need to do is demand urgent change in the palm oil industry.
 We need to create a demand for products that contain only deforestation-free, certified sustainable palm oil.

 Sustainable alternatives carrying lesser impact exist.
 Certified Sustainable Palm Oil (CSPO) is awarded only to palm oil meeting credible standards of sustainability.
 This means that the oil has been produced in a way that follows environmental best practice, including conservation of natural resources and promotes biodiversity.
 The well-being of producing communities, including their long-term financial and social prosperity, is also considered.